 Scale invariance - no matter how theoretically appealing - would not be of general geophysical interest were it not for the basic empirical fact that geofields display wide range scaling.
-Figs. 18.1, 18.2 show spectral analyses of visible cloud radiances covering the range of roughly 1 m to 5000 km, and Fig. 18.2 of topography covering the range 1 m to 20,000 km.
+Figs. 1, 2 show spectral analyses of visible cloud radiances covering the range of roughly 1 m to 5000 km, and fig. 2 of topography covering the range 1 m to 20,000 km.
 In both cases, the spectra are "isotropic" i.e. the squared modulus of the 2D fourier transform has been angle integrated (and in the case of the cloud data, averaged over the available data).
 In solid earth geophysics it is more usual to angle average the spectrum; in 2D this will reduce the exponent by one.
 Below we use angle integration since for isotropic processes, the resulting exponents are independent of the dimension of the analysis space.
 The use of energy spectra has the advantage of relying on familiar data analysis techniques which are quite sensitive to breaks in the scaling.
 The angle integration "washes out" much of the anisotropy and explains why - in spite of highly diverse cloud morphologies - the isotropic spectra (E(k)) can approximately be of the power law form:

-$$E(k) \approx k^{-\beta} \tag{1}$$
+$E(k) \approx k^{-\beta} \tag{1}$

 (k is the modulus of the wavevector k).
 The exponents of such power law spectra are scale invariant because they are invariant under the scale change $\underline{k} \rightarrow \lambda \underline{k}$ (corresponding in real space to the scale reduction $\underline{x} \rightarrow \lambda^{-1} \underline{x}$ where r is position vector); the spectra - which keeps its form but which changes by the factor $\lambda^{-\beta}$ - is called "scaling".
 In physics the term "scaling" is generally reserved for invariance under space-time scale transformations, although occasionally it is also used to describe the tails of algebraic probability distributions, (in this case it refers to scaling in a probability space; see the discussion of SOC below).
-In the geosciences there is an unfortunate tendency to use "scaling" to denote the general problem of changing from one scale to another even if there are no conserved properties; below we reserve the term for the more precise physics sense referring to invariant properties under (possibly anisotropic) scale changes.
+In the general problem of changing from one scale to another even if there are no conserved properties; below we reserve the term for the more precise physics sense referring to invariant properties under (possibly anisotropic) scale changes.

 Geodata are frequently scaling in time as well as space: i.e. in space-time.
 Indeed, geofluids generally have well-defined space-time relations so that structures of a given spatial extent live for a statistically well-defined duration.
 For example in turbulence - and in the atmosphere - the lifetime of a structure ("eddy") is referred to as the "eddy-turn over time".
 The lifetime corresponding to structures of planetary extent (the "synoptic maximum", [Kolesnikov and Monin, 1965]) is about 2 weeks and is thus the natural time scale separating the weather from the climate; the latter being the result of evolution over many eddy turn over times, the former over a single turn-over time.
 We may therefore expect the long time behaviour of the atmosphere to have different scaling properties from the short time behaviour.
-The scaling in space and time will generally be anisotropic (section 9), but will also respect the causality principle [Marsan et al., 1996], it allows us to exploit the scaling to study predictability issues and to make stochastic forecasts [Schertzer and Lovejoy, 2004].

-In Fig. 18.3a, we demonstrate the climate scaling using a mean temperature surrogate (from the Greenland GRIP core), the O^{18}/O^{16} ratio showing a clear turbulent-like signal going back over 100,000 years (including highly intermittent "Dansgaard events", the sharp high frequency spikes).
+In fig. 3a, we show a mean temperature surrogate (from the Greenland GRIP core), the O^{18}/O^{16} ratio showing a clear turbulent-like signal going back over 40,000 years (including highly intermittent "Dansgaard events", the sharp high frequency spikes).